Classification of problematic subgroups of U(n): Finding a normal subgroup

-Our goal is to prove Theorem~\ref{thm: H elementary abelian}, which says that if $H$ is problematic, then $\Hbar$ is elementary abelian and $\character{H}$ is zero away from the center of~$\Un$.
-The plan for the proof is to apply Proposition~\ref{proposition: polytypic gives contractible} after locating a relevant normal polytypic subgroup of $H$.
+Our goal is to prove Theorem~\ref{thm: H elementary abelian}, which says that if $H$ is problematic, then $\Hbar$ is elementary abelian and $\character{H}$ is zero except on elements that are in the central $S^{1}$ of~$\Un$.
+The plan for the proof is to apply Proposition~\ref{proposition: polytypic gives contractible} after locating a relevant normal polytypic subgroup of~$H$.
 The following lemma gives us a starting point, and the proof of Theorem~\ref{thm: H elementary abelian} appears at the end of the section.

 \begin{lemma} If $J\subseteq \Un$ is abelian, then either $J$ is polytypic or $J\subseteq S^{1}$. \end{lemma}